 As the end of the market development period neared, there was a growing concern that an immediate shift to market-based rates in 2006 would not be in the best interest of customers.
 To minimize the effects of rate “sticker shock” and transition customers to market-based rates, the PUCO worked with Ohio’s electric utilities to develop rate stabilization plans.

 The rate stabilization plans, along with other changes, eliminated market uncertainty and provided customers with stable rates.
 Most of these plans expired at the end of 2008.
-In 2008, the Ohio General Assembly passed Senate Bill 221 to keep electric rates stable going forward, create jobs, implement energy efficiency and expand Ohio’s alternative energy industry.
-The new law incorporated a system under which rates would be approved by the PUCO beginning in 2009.
+In 2008, the Ohio General Assembly passed Senate Bill 221 to keep electric rates stable going forward, create jobs, implement energy efficiency and expand Ohio’s renewable and advanced energy industry.
+The law incorporates a system under which rates would be approved by the PUCO beginning in 2009.